metalabharvard/mlml.io/content/events/from-sea-to-seen-a-meta-lab-conversation-with-a-kendra-greene.md

 ---
-title: 'From Sea to Seen: a metaLAB conversation with A. Kendra Greene'
+title: From Sea to Seen
+subtitle: A metaLAB conversation with A. Kendra Greene
+status: ""
 outputs:
     - HTML
     - Calendar